Building CommunIcation

 About the author

-Three of the people who played Exploration, which loosely inspired this story.
-From left to right: Chris Kanaar, Laura Kanaar (who didn’t play), Andy Weir, me.
+Three of the people who played Exploration, which does feature brains in little cars.
+From left to right: Chris Kanaar, Laura Kanaar (who didn’t play), Andy Weir, and me.
 We were at an Escape Room in Fort Collins.
 Andy had a speaking engagement there and the other three of us went to hang out with him and his wife Ashley.

 Building CommunIcation by Brendan ZaChary AllIson

 “Hear hear!
 Think think!”
 Rene thought forcefully and the room went silent and thoughtless.
-“We found no way to make more fud.
-We will starve unless we can contact help.
+“This Meeting of the Minds is devoted to debate about two options to discover how we can reproduce.
 Clear your minds and prepare to hear the debate between Dr. Hfuhruhurr and High Priest Kalbfleischer.
-They will present their visions.”
+They will present their proposals.
+Then, we will all vote on one of these options.”

 Dr. Hfuhruhurr thought first.
 “I’ve been reconstructing the ancient database.
-As we suspected, our bodies endured an unnatural shift – ape to vat –”
+Our ancestors did not use lifecars like we do-“

 “Heresy!
-How do we circulate blood, process fud and nitroxy, stay warm, connect with Our King?!”
+Then how did they circulate blood, process fud and nitroxy, stay warm, move, reproduce, connect with Our King?!”

 “Enough debate!” thought Rene.
 “We must preserve our neuricles for the solution that we all choose, so don’t think too hard.
+Our neurocracy relies on voting.
 Think your vote now.”

 Author Commentary